Home Improvement

 “It is a landlord’s basic responsibility to provide a secure home”.
 This mantra-like sentence can be found in every blog post out there on the Internet.
 And they are not wrong, it is indeed a fair statement.

-While it is a legal obligation to provide a secure and hazard-free living space, in the context of locks, this can be interpreted as “as long as the doors can be locked, and windows can stay closed, the property is secure”.
 If a door can be easily removed or any parts of it shattered, there won’t be any point in locks.
 Your tenants have to be sure that while they are gone, no one will invade their new home.
 Hence, make sure that your rental property has not only functioning locks but also windows, patio doors, garages and sheds, protected from break-ins.

 If your property has a history of burglary, be sure to upgrade its security.
 Burglars usually return to the places they tried to break into before, as owners fail to improve the security measures.

-Unfortunately, there are no minimum requirements for the safety of the property itself, unless they are stated in the tenancy agreement.
-That is why we highly recommend having basic security obligations stated in the final version of your rental agreement.
 That way, you can be sure that you are protected from unfair accusations after your tenants have left the key under a doormat.
 In case your rental agreement does not mention any specific security obligations, you still have to provide “a secure rental property”.

 Either way, it’s necessary to enhance the security of your property by investing in durable locks and solid doors.